TSE Prime: 9715

 4. Systems for ensuring that directors discharge their duties effectively

 The Company is to develop its annual plan and medium-term business plan to clarify the Company’s goals.
-The Company is also to identify each director’s areas of responsibility and their performance goals, review the level of goal achievement, and provide feedback to the directors at the board of directors meetings.
-The Company is to ensure its business productivity, evaluate the directors’ performance, and determine and pay remuneration to each director based primarily on their single-year performance results.
+The Company is also to identify each director’s areas of responsibility and their performance goals, review the level of goal achievement, and provide feedback to the directors at the Board meetings.
+The Company is to ensure its business productivity, evaluate the directors’ performance, and determine and pay remuneration to each director based primarily on their single-year performance results and the Company’s medium to long-term performance.

 The Company is to clarify the decision-making authority and responsibilities of the directors in accordance with the provisions of the Board Rules, the Administrative Authority Operation Guide, and the Approval Request Rules.

-The board of directors is to manage and oversee the corporate officers’ performance of their duties and responsibilities.
+The Board is to manage and oversee the corporate officers’ performance of their duties and responsibilities.

-The Management Meeting consisting of the representative directors is to make decisions, with due care and in a timely manner, on material business matters that have been delegated to the Management Meeting by the board of directors in accordance with the provisions of the Board Rules.
+The Management Meeting is to make decisions, with due care and in a timely manner, on material business matters that have been delegated to the Management Meeting by the Board in accordance with the provisions of the Board Rules.

 5. Systems for ensuring that employees discharge their duties in compliance with the applicable laws and regulations and the Articles of Incorporation